radupopa2010/share-the-knowledge/YubiKey-Guide-store-ssh-private-key-ob-yubi-key-and-sign-git-commits.md

 # The line containing "Card serial no" shows that the private key is stored on the Yubikey
 # the ">" shows that the key is only stored on the Yubikey and not available on the local machine anymore!
-gpg -K    # list private keys /Users/arsham/.gnupg/pubring.kbx
+gpg -K    # list private keys /Users/user/.gnupg/pubring.kbx
 --------------------------------
 sec>  ed25519 2021-11-03 [SC]
       8BDD39A7FCEB757492E393194C598C56456BC077
       Card serial no. = 0006 15864528
-uid           [ultimate] Arsham Teymouri <arsham.teymouri@gmail.com>
+uid           [ultimate] user userFamilyName <user.userfamilyname@gmail.com>
 ssb>  cv25519 2021-11-03 [E]
 ssb>  ed25519 2021-11-03 [A]